Skip to main content

 }'

-A 5–10 minute synchronous request is fine for a CLI or a one-off script, but it’s a poor fit for an HTTP-facing API or a UI.
-Treat Stealth Agent calls as background jobs:
+A 5–10 minute synchronous request is fine for a CLI or a one-off script, but it’s a poor fit for an HTTP-facing API, UI, workflow engine, or agent integration.

 1